brcorrea/contracep_forecasting/README.md

-## Forecasting of contraceptive products' demand in Cote d'Ivory
+## Forecasting of contraceptive products' demand in Côte d'Ivoire

 ### Dataset:

-Stock data of 11 contraceptive products in 156 health services in Cote d'Ivory from Jan-2016 until Jun-2019.
+Stock data of 11 contraceptive products in 156 health services in Côte d'Ivoire from Jan-2016 until Jun-2019.

 * Data: data/Train.csv